xbeat/Machine-Learning/README.md

 Introduction to Algebraic Topology

 Algebraic topology is a branch of mathematics that uses algebraic structures to study topological spaces.
 It provides powerful tools for analyzing the shape and structure of geometric objects.

+## Sentiment Analysis Techniques in Python

+Introduction to Sentiment Analysis

+Sentiment Analysis is a natural language processing technique used to determine the emotional tone behind a piece of text.
+It's widely used in social media monitoring, customer feedback analysis, and market research.
+This slideshow will cover various methods of sentiment analysis, from basic to advanced, using Python.

 ## Introduction to Topological Deep Learning in Python